BSB41419 Certificate IV in Work Health and Safety

 Students are enrolled for 12 months.

-Face to face component (virtual classroom via Zoom) is 5 consecutive business days, usually from Monday to Friday 10am-6pm AEST (8am-4pm Perth time).
+Face to face component (classroom in person or virtual classroom via Zoom) is 5 consecutive business days, usually from Monday to Friday.
+Classroom is 9am-5pm and Zoom is 10am-6pm AEDT (7am-3pm Perth time).

 Delivery of most of the practical assessment activities are completed in the face to face component of the course.
 Other assessments not completed in class will need to be completed afterwards by students.